shubhambnere/shubhambnere/README.md

 - 👋 Hi, I’m @shubhambnere
-- 👀 I’m interested in System Design
+- 👀 I’m System Architect
-- 🌱 I’m currently learning Devops & ML
+- 🌱 currently working at Creddos
-- 💞️ I’m looking to collaborate on python django projects
+- 💞️ I’m looking to collaborate on some of fascinating python projects
-- 📫 How to reach me +91 9284495660
+- 📫 Shubham@crrddos.com

 <!---
 shubhambnere/shubhambnere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.